joelparkerhenderson/architecture-decision-record/README.md

 Decision making:

-  * A number of decision making techniques exists, both general ones and software and software architecture specific ones, for instance, dialogue mapping.
+  * A number of decision making techniques exists, both general ones and software architecture specific ones, for instance, dialogue mapping.

   * Group decision making is an active research topic.